Web terminology | List of web terminologies

 HTML along with CSS can be used to design attractive websites.
 You can view HTML as a plain design on a white paper whereas CSS is a paint that can fill up the design with beautiful colors.

-To study in details about each topics, you can click on the terminology or visit our Web Terminology tutorial
+To study in details about each topics or web terminologies, you can click on the terminology or visit our Web Terminology tutorial

 Keep Learning - tutorialsinhand.com